Visual Aspects of Gaussian Periods and Analogues

-In fact, to the author's knowledge, it seems that there hasn't been much study of even just elliptic curve torsion points from a graphical perspective.
-One reason this might be the case is that elliptic curves inherently live in a four-dimensional $\R$-vector space, which are notoriously difficult to represent graphically (to say the least).
-However, since our study of elliptic curve torsion points will focus almost exclusively on just the $x$-coordinates, we thought it might be of interest to generate images of the torsion points' $x$- and $y$-coordinates separately in the complex plane.
+In fact, to the author's knowledge, it seems that there hasn't been much study of elliptic curve torsion points from a graphical perspective.
+One reason for this might be that elliptic curves inherently live in a four-dimensional $\R$-vector space, which are notoriously difficult to represent graphically (to say the least).
+However, our study will focus almost exclusively on the $x$-coordinates, so we thought it might be of interest to generate images of the $x$- and $y$-coordinates of elliptic curve torsion points in the complex plane.

 To this end, we offer examples of these images in Figure \ref{fig:TorsionPts}.
-The first few images have no special properties other than their coloring, which is simply the coloring that Python automatically applies to scatter plots.
-The next few images take inspiration from \cite{Starscapes}, in which we size the torsion points inversely based on their additive order in the torsion group; that is, the smaller the order of the torsion point, the larger the dot.
-We will discuss our computational methods for these images and others later in this section.
+The images (A) through (F) have no special properties other than their coloring, which is simply the coloring that Python automatically applies to scatter plots (it cycles through a list of colors).
+The images (G) through (I) take inspiration from \cite{Starscapes}, in which we size the torsion points inversely based on their additive order in the torsion group; that is, the smaller the order of the torsion point, the larger the dot.
+We discuss our computational methods for these images and others (including how we chose the elliptic curves with CM) after the proof of Proposition \ref{prop:GalgroupofrayclassfieldoverHilbert} in the next section.